Love

 I catch a reflection of myself in a shop window sometimes and realise I’m frowning – possibly concentrating on my shopping list, but I’ll be delighted if you smile at me and remind me of this article.
 Perhaps you don’t feel like smiling, but neurologist Duchenne de Boulogne who studied the nature of smiling, found that even a superficial ‘false’ smile which doesn’t extend to the eyes has the same effect on yourself and others, so through positive feedback, you’ll start to feel better and realise that a smile is the sweetest treasure we can give.

-Review of Hopi Ear candle treatment
+Review of Ear candle treatment

 December 29th, 2007